Textile stabilization: Overlays

 Significant structural weaknesses or damaged areas that do not support the textile such as bottom borders of tapestries or hems have different requirements.
 Borders or edges that are smaller can be wrapped to the back with a sheer overlay fabric to create a binding or facing.
 Partial or full backing secured with stitching is appropriate in other areas.
 Protection of exposed floats of the stabilization stitching, may require full-sized secondary linings.

 Full backing

 Single-layer flat textiles with overall damage often require A full backing:

-Backing fabrics must be strong and cable of holding tension for proper support.
+Backing fabrics must be strong and capable of holding tension for proper support.
 They must be placed carefully to provide appropriate attachment as well.
 A full backing can be combined with patch or darning and/or with localized visual compensation techniques.
 Severely weakened textiles may need support from an archival-quality panel or board or fabric-covered stretcher or strainer may also be implemented.